The resurrection of Jesus is critical to the Christian faith; without it, we don’t have a foundation for believing that Jesus is God.

 Matthew’s Gospel (28:2-4, 11-15) states that guards’ great fear and their effort to get help in order to account for the missing body.
 The narrative of the Gospel is impressive: seeing the angel of the Lord roll back the stone on that Sunday morning was so frightening that it caused the highly trained soldiers to become “like dead men.”
 They knew they were about to face extreme punishment, if not death, from their superiors for failing to keep the body entombed.
 But their necks were saved when the guards and Jewish authorities collaborated — each for their own vested purposes.

 The Jewish authorities had only two choices open to them: admit that Jesus rose, or peg the disciples as looters of His body.
-Have you ever wondered, as I have, why Jesus didn’t also appear to the Jewish leaders?
-Or maybe He did, but the Gospel writers weren’t privy to the details of the visit.
-Still, as vested as the Jewish leaders were on keeping to their version of the truth, it probably wouldn’t have mattered if Jesus appeared to them in His risen form, right?
+Have you ever wondered why Jesus didn’t also appear to the Jewish leaders?
+Or perhaps He did, but the Gospel writers weren’t privy to the details of any such visits.

-Did the historical Jesus live and die?
+Was Jesus a real, historical person?
 Absolutely.
 Did Jesus die on the cross?
 Absolutely.
 Was Jesus’ body buried in a tomb before it went missing?
 Absolutely.
 Did Jesus resurrect and interact with both crowds of people and his beloved disciples?
-The Bible says yes — and we get to choose whether or not we believe it.
+The Bible says yes, numerous times.
+So we get to choose whether or not we will believe it as truth.

 According to the Gospel of Matthew, Jesus’ disciples quickly desert Jesus during His arrest, and remain largely in hiding during His trial, execution, and in the early days following His resurrection.
 Can you say, “Jesus picked some big chickens?”

 There’s no getting around the fact that something incredible motivated Jesus’ disciples, strengthening their faith and transforming them from quaking cowards to roaring lions!
 From unfocused to wholeheartedly focused on sharing the good news of Christ’s resurrection — even as these disciples recognize that their own death may be the penalty.
-(Scripture, by the way, does tell us that all but the disciple John were martyred for their faith in Jesus.)
+(Scripture does tell us that all but the disciple John were martyred for their faith in Jesus’ resurrection.)

 This blog post highlights Josh and Sean McDowell’s recently revised apologetics classic, Evidence That Demands a Verdict.
 We are certain this fully updated and expanded resource will be an effective evangelism tool for you, and strengthen your faith by answering the toughest questions tossed to you by skeptics.
 Know what you know, because it’s true.
 But share this truth with LOVE!